dannysu/hakyll-blog/posts/2015-12-11-best-ios-email-apps-for-privacy.markdown

 If I remembered right, before FastMail iOS app was released I used the built-in Mail app because it passes the privacy test.
 However, one annoying thing is that once you block images by default, there's no easy way to show images on a per email basis.

-It's otherwise decent even if it doesn't support aliases.
+Other than that it also supports aliases as **retemirabile** commented below.
+The setting is rather hidden, but it does auto detect the correct alias to use which is nice.
+Go to `Settings -> Mail, Contacts, Calendars`, select the account you want to add an alias for, tap on `Account`, tap on `Email`.

 <font color="green">&#x2713; Can block images by default</font>
-<font color="red">&#x2717; Cannot show image on demand</font>
 <font color="green">&#x2713; Passes emailprivacytest.com test for viewing email</font>
 <font color="green">&#x2713; Passes emailprivacytest.com test when replying to email</font>
+<font color="green">&#x2713; Supports aliases</font>
+<font color="green">&#x2713; Auto detects alias to use</font>
-<font color="red">&#x2717; No aliases</font>
+<font color="red">&#x2717; Cannot show image on demand</font>

 # Conclusion

 As the tests have shown, if you don't want to reveal your email viewing activities on iOS, you have 3 options:

-1. Use the built-in Mail app (provided that you don't care about aliases and don't care about being able to show images for particular email easily)
+1. Use the built-in Mail app (provided that you don't care about being able to show images for particular email easily)
 1. Use Gmail but not Inbox (if you have Gmail, or if you want to pipe emails to Gmail)
 1. Use FastMail (if you have FastMail, or if you want to pipe emails to